gatewayd-io/docs/using-gatewayd/global-configuration/clients.md

 # Clients

 GatewayD supports multiple client configurations.
-Each client in each configuration group will connect to the same database server specified in the configuration parameters and will be added to its corresponding [pool](pools) based on their configuration group, i.e. `default`.
+Each client within a configuration group will connect to a database server specified in the configuration parameters and will be added to its corresponding pool based on their configuration group (e.g., `default`) and configuration block (e.g., `activeWrites`).

 ## Configuration parameters